-Fitchburg State University is committed to a policy of non-discrimination, equal opportunity, diversity, affirmative action and a campus free from all forms of sexually harassing and violent behavior.
-The university is dedicated to providing an educational, working, and living environment for students, employees, and other members of the campus community.
+Fitchburg State University is committed to a policy of non-discrimination, equal opportunity, diversity, and affirmative action.
+We strive for a campus free from all forms of sexually harassing and violent behavior.
+The University is dedicated to providing an educational, working, and living environment for students, employees, and other members of the campus community.

 Discrimination, discriminatory harassment, and retaliation are unacceptable and will not be tolerated.
 Such behavior violates these policies and may result in disciplinary action up to and including termination or expulsion.

 When sexual harassment, sexual violence, relationship violence, or stalking occur, it deeply affects our entire community.
-Therefore, we are committed to creating and sustaining a culture of prevention and education, where expectations are clear, reporting processes are easily navigable, resources are readily available, and perpetrators are held accountable for their actions.
+Therefore, we are committed to creating and sustaining a culture of prevention and education.
+Expectations are clear, reporting processes are easily navigable, resources are readily available, and perpetrators are held accountable for their actions.

-All claims of discrimination, discriminatory harassment, and retaliation complaints from and about students, applicants, employees, faculty, staff, and visitors to the university, may be addressed with Ms. Jessica Murdoch, the associate vice president of human resources & payroll services/ affirmative action, Section 504 and title II of the ADA and Title IX Coordinator who oversees its compliance with non-discrimination, equal opportunity and Title IX laws.
-Contact information is below.
+All claims of discrimination, discriminatory harassment, and retaliation complaints from and about students, applicants, employees, faculty, staff, and visitors to the University may be addressed with Ms. Jessica Murdoch, the Associate Vice President of Human Resources & Payroll Services/ Affirmative Action, Section 504 and Title II of the ADA.

 Ms. Jessica Murdoch